William C. Vocke Jr. is a Global Ethics Fellow and executive director of the Taiwan Fulbright Foundation.

-In addition to holding the position of senior fellow, from April 2008-February 2011, Vocke was also a Carnegie Council senior program director and an executive producer for the Carnegie Ethics Studio.
+From April 2008-February 2011, Vocke was a Carnegie Council senior program director and an executive producer for the Carnegie Ethics Studio.

 Vocke is a lifelong proponent of international education.
-He has been professor and Director of the Institute of World Affairs at the University of Wisconsin, Milwaukee, and recently resigned his position as a Professor at Taiwan’s top international affairs program at National Cheng Chi university.
+He has been professor and director of the Institute of World Affairs at the University of Wisconsin, Milwaukee, and was a professor at Taiwan's National Cheng Chi university.
 He also taught at National Taiwan University and at the Foreign Service Institute of the Foreign Ministry; consulted at the Ministry of Justice, International Investigations Bureau; and spoke regularly at academic and corporate events.

-Dr. Vocke's PhD is from the Department of Government and International Relations at the University of South Carolina under Charles Kegley, and he emphasizes public diplomacy and the domestic sources of U.S. foreign policy.
+Dr. Vocke's Ph.D. is from the Department of Government and International Relations at the University of South Carolina.
 He has taught at SUNY Geneseo, Juniata College, UWM, and, on sabbaticals, in Germany, France, and South Carolina.

 - Ethics Matter: Political Scientist Joseph S. Nye, Jr.

 - Ethics Matter: Chris Brown, LSE Professor of International Relations

 - Taiwan: Building Partnerships for Asia-Pacific Economic Integration

 - Global Ethics Corner: Who Dies in Afghanistan: Soldiers, Civilians, or the Mission?

 - Open Primaries: William Vocke Interviews Abel Maldonado, Lieutenant Governor of California

 - Forced to Labor: The Cost of Coercion